ganong-noel/pandemic_ui_public/README.md

 2.  `analysis/source/` - Benchmarking code
 3.  `pgm/` - JPMC code (does not run)

+The suggested order in which to run the code to replicate the paper is: JPMC code, Benchmarking code, and Model Code.
+Both the benchmarking and the model code have dependencies on outputs from the JPMC code.

 ## Outputs (Exhibits)

 1.  `analysis/release/joint_spend_search_model/paper_figures` - Model outputs